dfds/dojo/workshops/crossplane-hackathon/katas/1/kata/README.md

 kubectl get providerconfig.aws.crossplane.io
 ```

-### 6. Create s3bucket.yaml that keeps your S3 bucket configuration on your filesystem
+### 4. Create s3bucket.yaml that keeps your S3 bucket configuration on your filesystem
-Once Crossplane has gotten a valid ProviderConfig it is able to begin provisioning resources in your AWS account.
+Once Crossplane has gotten a valid ProviderConfig it is able to begin provisioning resources in your LocalStack environment.
 To create a S3 bucket we need to add the following:

 ```
 apiVersion: s3.aws.crossplane.io/v1beta1
 kind: Bucket
 metadata:
     name: your-test-bucket
 spec:
     forProvider:
-    acl: public-read
+        acl: public-read-write
         locationConstraint: us-east-1
-    publicAccessBlockConfiguration:
-      blockPublicPolicy: false
-      blockPublicAcls: true
-    corsConfiguration:
-      corsRules:
-        - allowedMethods:
-            - "GET"
-          allowedOrigins:
-            - "*"
-          allowedHeaders:
-            - "*"
-          exposeHeaders:
-            - "x-amz-server-side-encryption"
     providerConfigRef:
-    name: default-aws
+        name: localstack-aws
 ```

-Just to explain: <br/>
+The content of the manifest is explained as follows: <br/>
 `kind: Bucket` - is the type of resource we want to provision<br/>
-`metadata: name: your-test-bucket` - is the name of the resource your creating.
-Replace the value with a name that is globally unique.
-You might need to do a couple of attempts before you find a good name <br/>
+`metadata: name: your-test-bucket` - is the name of the resource your creating<br/>
 `spec: forProvider:` - contains the configuration to be passed by the provider in charge of provisioning the S3 Bucket<br/>
-`spec: providerConfigRef: name: aws-default` - points to the ProviderConfig used for provisioning the S3 Bucket<br/>
+`spec: providerConfigRef: name: localstack-creds` - points to the ProviderConfig used for provisioning the S3 Bucket<br/>

 ### 7. Deploy the S3 bucket manifest